-Why is this so when if you look at the investment those companies were making there was no lack of intent to spend in understanding how the customer was changing.
-In the year that Apple introduced the iPhone Nokia were investing very heavily in the voice of the customer surveys, customer satisfaction and NPS.
+Why is this so?
+When you look at the investment those companies were making there was no lack of intent to spend in understanding how the customer was changing.
+In the year that Apple introduced the iPhone Nokia was investing heavily in voice of the customer (VOC) surveys, customer satisfaction and NPS.

-But this misses the point.
-Progressive Outside-In companies (think Amazon, Zara, Zappos, Emirates) are not about retrospective subjective analysis of performance.
-It isn’t about overlaying processes with a new language when fundamentally the very systems and processes were never designed to deliver experiences.
-They were designed with a factory mindset centred around production line thinking, throughput and waste.
-Hence the challenge is more fundamental as it’s not about rejigging what you’re doing – it is about a complete rethink to move outside in the way that you do business.
+Also it isn’t about overlaying processes with a new language when fundamentally the very systems and processes were never designed to deliver customer experiences.
+Those now creaking processes were designed with a factory mindset centred around production line thinking, throughput and waste.
+Hence the challenge for many is more fundamental as it’s not about rejigging what you’re doing – it is about a complete rethink to move outside in the way that you do business.

-Remarkably as we approach the third decade of the 21st century there are still those companies that think they can just tweak and change the language inside their organisations.
 As if doing better advertising and marketing to customers and talking about ‘new’ services on top of their existing infrastructures and IT systems hacks it.
 The actual reality is somewhat different.

 Senior Executive commentary

 Top teams and senior executives need to grasp this challenge.
 Roland Naidoo, a senior executive at African based entertainments company Multichoice puts the choice starkly: